postgoodism.com

 Second-System Effect

 Postgoodism has successfully completed an album for NaSoAlMo 2008, tentatively titled Second-System Effect.
 Tracks will be posted as I finish them, if at all -- frankly, some of these puppies are beyond hope.
-You can also stream and/or download the album FOR FREE from last.fm.

 01.Solo5:44